1. 3 Good CV Examples for the First Job [2024]

 How to make a CV for the first job?

-1. Start with a strong personal statement
+1. Start your first CV with a strong personal statement

-The first job CV has one serious drawback.
+The first-job CV has one serious drawback.
 It doesn’t contain a comprehensive work experience section, which is usually the highlight of a CV that makes up for other possible deficiencies.
 But how could you create a compelling work history section being on a start line?

 Instead, use other means to turn a recruiter’s attention towards you.
 For starters, apply a personal statement that conveys key information about you as a growing professional.